-The Mega Millions jackpot now sits at an estimated $502 million heading into Friday night’s drawing.
+The Mega Millions jackpot now sits at a record $1 billion heading into Friday night’s drawing!

 That’s no doubt going to entice a lot of people who don’t normally play the lottery to do so.